zaneschepke/wgtunnel-docs/Writerside/topics/PrivacyPolicy.md

 ------------------------

 This application does collect location information (specifically Wi-Fi ssid name) in the background for the auto tunnel feature.
-This information is not stored or transmitted but is simple collected by the app to determine whether to turn on the VPN.
+This information is not stored or transmitted but is simply collected by the app to determine whether to turn on the VPN.

 Updates to this document